-A few years ago, It wasn't the usual tossing and turning while sleeping.
-Once I got myself checked, I had arthritis and needed to start making some lifestyle changes to reduce the pain.
+A few years ago, I had arthritis and needed to start making some lifestyle changes to reduce the pain.
 So one of the things I did was to research all on the best mattresses for arthritis.
 The whole ordeal was quite overwhelming at first, but I found a suitable choice and lessen that pain.

 So, if you have a difficult time searching for a mattress, then read on as I show you the ultimate purchasing guide you need!